davglass/yui-coverage/README.md

 On the fly, it will run YUITest's test coverage tool on the files as they are loaded in the browser.
 Then when it's complete it will display the Code Coverage results.

+**Note:** It will only run coverage on a module that belongs to the directory it's currently serving from.
+In the above example, it will only encode `dd` modules.
+This way you get code coverage for your individual module and not all of the modules in the system.